Piedmont Villages & Vineyards

 Day 3: Discovering the Maira Valley's Hidden Villages

-A short transfer this morning takes you to the neighboring territory of Vezza d’Alba, one of the many hilltop towns of the Roero.
-Our walk starts in the low part of the valley along a forest track which goes up and down the hills of Vezza and along its slopes which have been transformed through the centuries into carefully maintained vineyards.
-Our morning 3-hour walk ends with a final steep push up the hill to the historical center of Vezza, where we will enjoy a relaxing lunch at a local Osteria.
-After lunch you have just over an hour of easy terrain through stunning landscapes to get back to the van.
-Return to the warm embrace of the Villa Tiboldi this afternoon to enjoy a visit and tasting in their cellars before a fancy gourmet dinner at the villa’s restaurant.
+A short transfer brings us this morning to Vezza d’Alba, one of the classic hilltop villages of the Roero.
+We begin our walk in the lower valley, following a forested track that rises and falls across the hills, passing slopes that have been shaped over the centuries into neatly tended vineyards.
+The route leads us up toward the historic center of Vezza, where a delicious lunch awaits at a welcoming local osteria.
+After lunch, an easy and scenic stretch of trail brings us back to our van.
+We return to the inviting comfort of Villa Tiboldi for a visit and tasting in their Malvirà wine cellar, followed by a gourmet dinner at the villa’s restaurant — the perfect finale to our Roero experience.
 Overnight Villa Tiboldi.
 The Hike: 9.6 km/5.9 mi.
 Elev. gain/loss 255m/ 836ft 3h00’.
 Included: Hotel, breakfast, lunch, and dinner.

 Day 8: Departures to the Alba train station

-Please note: Some details of the itinerary may change according to the departure date of your tour.
-Whenever we run a tour we make new discoveries.
-Sometimes they are good discoveries, like a wonderful new trattoria, and sometimes they are bad, like a trail has been washed away.
-The result is that we sometimes change our itinerary to improve it by adding new wonderful elements to the tour or by removing something that does not work anymore.
-Rest assured, our goal is to always provide you with the best possible experience.
-We will advise you of any changes to the original itinerary prior to departure.
+Please note: Some itinerary details may change depending on your tour departure date.
+Whenever we run a tour, we make discoveries.
+Sometimes they are good discoveries, like a wonderful new trattoria, and sometimes bad, like a trail has been washed away.
+Therefore, we sometimes change our itinerary to improve it, adding wonderful new elements or removing elements that no longer work.
+Rest assured, we always aim to provide you with the best possible experience.
+We will advise you of any changes to the original itinerary before departure.

 Get to: